from Quarks to Cosmos

 Recent highlights

-Theory Advance in Gluon Saturation Physics at the Future EIC
+Theory Advance in Gluon Saturation Physics for the Future EIC

 Paul Caucal, Farid Salazar, Björn Schenke, Tomasz Stebel, and Raju Venugopalan, Back-to-Back Inclusive Dijets in Deep Inelastic Scattering at Small x: Complete NLO Results and Predictions, Phys.
 Rev. Lett.
-132, 081902 (2024)
+132, 081902 (2024), published in Febuary 2024

 Figure: Next-to-leading order DIS diagram for dijet production in dipole scattering off shock wave (red rectangle) in the CGC EFT.
 The nuclear target and the virtual photon move close to the light cone with large q- and PA+ components, respectively.